coverclock/com-diag-hazer/DISPLAY.md

 indicates the 1PPS signal (however it is received) has not yet been acquired, or was acquired but subsequently lost; "Pulses" (upper-case 'P') indicates the 1PPS is currently active.
-There is some deliberate damping of the 1PPS state of health indication, to it may take a few seconds to change even as the counter is incrementing.
+There is some deliberate damping or hysteresis of the 1PPS state of health indication, to it may take a few seconds to change even as the counter is incrementing or has stopped incrementing.

     POS 39°47'39.258"N, 105°09'12.172"W    39.7942383, -105.1533813 Aq Ns  GNSS